This page is an overview of the key concepts in Pravega. See Terminology for a concise definition for many Pravega concepts.

 To deal with a potentially large amount of data within a Stream, Pravega Streams are divided into Stream Segments.
 A Stream Segment is a shard, or partition of the data within a Stream.
 We go into a lot more detail on Stream Segments a bit later in this document.
 Stream Segments are an important concept, but we need to introduce a few more things before we can dive into Stream Segments.

-Applications, such as a Java program reading from an IoT sensor, write data to the tail (front) of the Stream.
+Applications, such as a Java program reading from an IoT sensor, write Events to the tail (front) of the Stream.
 Applications, such as a Flink analytics job, can read from any point in the Stream.
 Lots of applications can read and write the same Stream in parallel.
-Elastic, scalable support for a large volume of Streams, data and applications is at the heart of Pravega's design.
+Elastic, scalable support for a large volume of Streams, Events and applications is at the heart of Pravega's design.
 We will get into more details about how applications read and write Streams a bit later in this document when we detail Readers and Writers.

 Writers, Readers, ReaderGroups¶